 In the context of these critical global issues, the call for a Universal Basic Income (UBI) is one of the most important social movements of our time, and is being discussed by an increasing number of groups around the world as a potential way of providing financial security for all individuals.
 This proposal has become very popular as a potential policy tool to help overcome a number of the crises mentioned above – specifically those of social welfare, poverty and inequality – and indeed there are even many environmental justifications.

 At STWR, we argue that before genuine UBI schemes can be implemented throughout the world, governments must first commit to a massive redistribution of global resources, something akin to the vision of the 1980 Brandt report, entitled ‘'North-South: A programme for survival’, which advocated for an international emergency programme and a major restructuring of the global economic architecture.
-The importance of sharing the world’s resources in this way, it would be impossible to eventually realise genuine and full UBI schemes across the world, in every country.
+Without firstly sharing the world's resources in this way, it would be impossible to eventually realise genuine and full UBI schemes across the world, in every country.
 (By this, we are not implying a world government that disperses money to every person - each national government will have to implement its own form of UBI - although there may be rules agreed through the UN and a global solidarity fund to help poorer countries).